Diploma in Acting and Theatre

 “As a foundation student in The Lir Academy I have been enriched by the experience, discipline, encouragement and freedom for all artistic needs.
 Six months of intense training provides you with the confidence and skills to go on to pursue any undergraduate course you wish to follow.
 The best thing about The Lir Academy is that everyone you work with has a wealth of experience and wisdom that comes with working in the industry.
 What I personally loved about The Lir was that we got the opportunity to be exposed to current theatre practitioners.
 The course definitely widens your perspective on what you really want to do in life and pushes you to your limits, I would recommend it for everyone as a foundation for life!”

 For general admission requirements please click here

 This course is taught by The Lir National Academy of Dramatic Art at Trinity.
 It is not part of the CAO application system.
-Application forms can be downloaded from The Lir website: www.thelir.ie and should be mailed to The Administrator, The Lir National Academy of Dramatic Art, Trinity Enterprise and Technology Campus, Dublin 2, Ireland.
+Application forms can be completed online on The Lir Academy website: www.thelir.ie.
+Only one application is needed for the Bachelor in Acting degree and the Diploma in Acting and Theatre if students are applying for both courses.

 Entry is by Audition.
 Students will prepare a classical and a contemporary monologue for first audition.
 Each monologue should be no more than three minutes long.
 Successful applicants at first audition will be required to attend one more round of auditions at which voice, movement and group skills will be assessed.
 Auditions will be held between November 2017 and March 2018.